UVU-AI-Innovate/UTTA/UTTA.wiki/Code-of-Conduct.md

 # Code of Conduct

+## Introduction

+The UTTA (Universal Teaching and Training Assistant) project is committed to fostering an open and inclusive environment for all contributors, users, and participants.
+This Code of Conduct outlines our expectations for all those who participate in our community, whether through code contributions, documentation, discussions, issue reporting, or any other form of engagement.

+Our goal is to create a positive and enriching environment that encourages innovation, learning, and collaboration in the field of AI education and training.
+We value the diverse perspectives and experiences that each community member brings to this project.

 ## Our Pledge

-We as members, contributors, and leaders of the UTTA (Universal Teaching and Training Assistant) project pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders of the UTTA project pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.